infominer33/infominer33.github.io/index.md

 ## Research Repositories [**^**](#contents)

 Organizing information in github repositories is a form of systematic study, and helpful for content creation.
-I've also turned some of the more complete resources into their own webpages.
+I've also given some of the more complete resources, within repositories, their own pages.

 * [Electronic Cash and Virtual Currencies, Before Bitcoin](/research/electronic-cash.md)
 * [Cypherpunks and the Crypto Wars](/reserach/cypherpunks.md)